psychemedia/sin-eater-resources/src/_folklore_1892.md

 (FLKLR:correspondence:1892)=
 ### Responses to the Paper

-An article in *The Cardiff Times* dated [June 11th, 1892, p4](https://newspapers.library.wales/view/3429440/3429444/77/), acknowledges the publication of the paper, picking up on Harltand's conclusion that many surviving customs hint back to a common, cannibailistic tradition:
+An article in *The Cardiff Times* dated [June 11th, 1892, p4](https://newspapers.library.wales/view/3429440/3429444/77/), acknowledges the publication of the paper, picking up on Hartland's conclusion that many surviving customs hint back to a common, cannibailistic tradition:

 > WELSH ECHOES FROM LONDON
 >